pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 > a shared record, which can be determined from [SyncMetadata.share](<doc:SyncMetadata/share>),
 > then you must use `sharedCloudDatabase` to fetch the newest record.

-You are free to invoke any CloudKit functions you want with the `CKRecord` retreived from ``SyncMetadata``.
+You are free to invoke any CloudKit functions you want with the `CKRecord` retrieved from ``SyncMetadata``.
 Any changes made directly with CloudKit will be automatically synced to your SQLite database by the ``SyncEngine``.

-It is also possible to fetch the `CKShare` associated with a record if it has been shared, which will give you access to the most current list of paricipants and permissions for the shared record:
+It is also possible to fetch the `CKShare` associated with a record if it has been shared, which will give you access to the most current list of participants and permissions for the shared record:

 ```swift
 let share = try database.read { db in